phuongvudev/superapp_sdk/packages/skit_sdk/README.md

-# Core Package
+# SKIT SDK Package

-The `core` package provides the foundational building blocks for our Flutter mini-app ecosystem.
+The `SKIT SDK` package provides the foundational building blocks for our Flutter mini-app ecosystem.
 It contains essential services, models, and utilities used across all mini-apps and the host application.

 ## Overview